 If you’ve decided to invest in a crate to help keep your dog secure when traveling or when you’re out of the house, you’ll know that crate training requires patience and consistency.
 However, there are some tricks you could try to keep your pooch entertained like investing in the longest lasting dog chews.
 Or filling their safe space with their favorite toys.

-Below we talk you through a variety of tips and tricks that will stop your dog from barking in their crate, we’ve pulled together a range of tips to try.
+To help stop your dog from barking in their crate, we’ve pulled together a range of tips to try.
 But first, let’s take a look at some other common reasons that could be causing this behavior in the first place.